-L/Term Leasehold Property - 50 years
+L/Term Leasehold Property

-Computer equipment - 4 years
+Computer equipment

-Fixtures and fittings - 7 years
+Fixtures and fittings

+Other fixed assets

+- 50 years

-Motor vehicles - 4 years
+- 4 years

+- 7 years

-Other fixed assets - 10 years
+- 10 years

 Assets in the course of construction are included at cost.
 Depreciation on these assets is not charged until they are brought into use and reclassified to freehold or leasehold land and buildings.